Rafferty (TV series)

 Rafferty is an American drama series starring Patrick McGoohan that aired on CBS from September 28 until November 28, 1977.
 McGoohan played a former army doctor named Sid Rafferty who has retired and moved into private practice.
+Also seen regularly were John Getz as Rafferty's junior partner, Dr. Daniel Gentry, and Millie Slavin as the medical office's nurse, Vera Wales.
+Episodes often dealt with the gruff, egotistical and driven Rafferty, a brilliant diagnostician with almost no social skills or bedside manner, working to identify his patients' unusual and life-threatening ailments.
 One reviewer considers this series a forerunner to House, M.D.

 It only lasted one season for 10 out of 13 episodes, and McGoohan was apparently very unhappy with the series, reportedly saying: "...a disaster ... the most miserable job I've ever done in my life ... a total frustration from start to finish.."